 Several Middle Eastern countries, including Syria, purchased surveillance technology from a chain of businesses that had been a Siemens AG (SIE) unit, the Bloomberg probe showed.
 In Bahrain, transcripts from such gear were used in brutal interrogations, Bloomberg reported in August 2011.

 In Syria, an Italian company, Area SpA (YAI), was building a system to intercept, scan and catalog virtually every e-mail that flows through the country, Bloomberg reported in November 2011.
 Following the disclosure, Area said it was exiting the deal.
-The system included components from German and French firms, as well as two U.S. companies, California-based NetApp Inc. (NTAP) and Hewlett-Packard Co.
-(HPQ) In December, the European Union barred exports of surveillance technology to Syria.
+The system included components from German and French firms, as well as two U.S. companies, California-based NetApp Inc. (NTAP:US) and Hewlett-Packard Co.
+(HPQ:US) In December, the European Union barred exports of surveillance technology to Syria.

 In the latest U.S. action, the Treasury Department also sanctioned Rasool Jalili for alleged efforts to acquire equipment for monitoring text-messaging traffic from abroad.